Clinlab Navigator

 C1 Esterase Inhibitor

-Hereditary angioedema is caused by a deficiency or dysfunction of C1 inhibitor.
-C1 esterase inhibitor is a serum alpha-2 globulin and a member of the serpin family of protease inhibitors that is synthesized by the liver.
+Hereditary angioedema is caused by a deficiency or dysfunction of C1 esterase inhibitor (C1-INH).
+C1 esterase inhibitor is a serum alpha-2 globulin and a member of the serpin family of protease inhibitors that is primarily synthesized by the liver.
+Mononuclear cells and fibroblasts also synthesize and secrete it.
 C1 esterase inhibitor is an important regulator of the complement, coagulation, and kallikrein–kinin cascades.
 Its physiologic function is inhibition of the catalytic subunits of the first component of the classic complement pathway (C1r and C1s).
-Deficiency of C1 esterase inhibitor results in the inappropriate activation of C1 and generation of C2 kinin, uncontrolled generation of plasma kallikrein and consequent proteolysis of high molecular weight kininogen.
+Deficiency of C1-INH results in the inappropriate activation of C1 and generation of C2, uncontrolled generation of plasma kallikrein and consequent proteolysis of high molecular weight kininogen.
 Excessive bradykinin is produced, which causes vasodilation, vascular leakage, and subsequent angioedema and pain.
 Patients experience recurrent swelling of the subcutaneous tissues of the hands, feet, face, and abdomen and the submucosal tissues of the larynx and genitourinary tract.
 Swelling of the larynx can be life-threatening because of the risk of asphyxiation.

 There are two forms of C1 esterase inhibitor deficiency.
 The inherited form is usually detected in the first or second decade of life and has an autosomal dominant pattern of inheritance.
 The acquired form primarily affects adult or elderly patients with autoimmune or lymphoproliferative disorders.